 Hurricane season in Alabama runs from June 1 through November 30 each year.
-And 2023 is likely to be less active than previous years, with Tropical Storm Risk (TSR) predicting a below-average season.
+And 2024 is likely to be more active than previous years, with Tropical Storm Risk (TSR) predicting activity that's 30% above the 30-year norm.

 We break down when and where Alabama homeowners are most likely to see a named storm make landfall in the Heart of Dixie, plus how to make sure you have the proper home insurance coverage to financially weather whatever storm Mother Nature throws your way.